-The Beats Solo Pro ($299) is better than you think, but still close to double the price.
+The Beats Solo Pro ($299) (buy at Amazon) is better than you think, but still close to double the price.
 Beats has made a lot of audio improvements since Apple hired a talented ex-Harman engineer.
 He has done a great job there.

 There are countless headphones in this space.
 Consider the fact that I’m comparing the 1More Sonoflow to the big boys to be a compliment.